The Admission Process

 Interview days are Mondays and Fridays and last from 8:00 am until approximately 2:30 PM.
 If available, overnight housing with a medical student can be arranged.

-Each applicant will be interviewed by two faculty members or administrators and one student, with the student interview occurring in the form of a "working lunch."
-All interviews with an administrator are "blind"; all interviews are non-confrontational.
-Each interviewer will write a report about the interview and that report will become a part of the applicant's file.
+Applicants will be interviewed by one faculty member or administrator.
+All interviews with faculty members or administrators are "blind" and informal.
+The interviewee will also participate in a "standardized patient" exercise in which they will play the role of a physician.
+Applicants will be also be interviewed by a current Tulane medical student.
+The student interview will be in the form of a "working lunch."
+All interviewers will write a report about the interview and that report will become a part of the applicant's file.
 With the addition of the interview reports, an applicant's file is considered complete and ready for review by the Admissions Committee.

 Typically within two weeks after the interview, the application goes before the full Admission Committee for evaluation.
 The Committee may decide to accept an applicant, place the applicant on a non-ranked "acceptance range" wait list or reject an applicant.
 No mathematical formulae are used in making this decision and no specific guidelines are given to committee members to place particular weight upon MCAT's, GPA, or other parts of the completed application.
 The final decision is a subjective one, based upon the opinions of no fewer than five members of the Committee.